alncat/opusDSD/README.md

 Check ```prepare.sh``` which combine both commands to save your typing, suppose **the version of star file is 3.1**, the above process can be simplified as,
 ```
-sh prepare.sh /work/ consensus_data 320 1.699 --relion31
+sh prepare.sh /work/consensus_data.star 320 1.699 --relion31
-                $1       $2         $3   $4    $5
+                $1                      $2    $3    $4
 ```
- - $1 specifies the working directory,
+ - $1 specifies the path of the starfile,
- - $2 sepcifies the name of starfile without extension,
- - $3 specifies the dimension of image
+ - $2 specifies the dimension of image
- - $4 specifies the angstrom per pixel of image
+ - $3 specifies the angstrom per pixel of image
- - $5 indicates the version of starfile, only include --relion31 if the file version is higher than 3.0
+ - $4 indicates the version of starfile, only include --relion31 if the file version is higher than 3.0

 **The pose pkl can be found as /work/consensus_data_pose_euler.pkl, and the ctf pkl can be found as /work/consensus_data_ctf.pkl**
 Suppose you download the spliceosome dataset.
 You can prepare a particle stack named ```all.mrcs``` using